Home | Volume 48 | Article number 128

 Authors' contributions Up Down

-Selection of research topic, study design, data collection, acquisition of research permit, training of data collectors after getting the research permit from Mount Kenya University and Kirehe District, data entry, data analysis and interpretation of data, drafting the manuscript, payment of the cost of the study: Symaque Dusabeyezu under kind guidance, correction and support of Jean Nepomuscene Renzaho and Nasiru Sani; decision to prepare and submit the manuscript for publication: Symaque Dusabeyezu, Jean Nepomuscene Renzaho and Nasiru Sani; manuscript revision: Symaque Dusabeyezu, Jean Nepomuscene Renzaho and Nasiru Sani; funding the study: Symaque Dusabeyezu.
-All the authors have read and agreed to the final manuscript.
+Selection of research topic, study design, data collection, acquisition of research permit, training of data collectors after getting the research permit from Mount Kenya University and Kirehe District, data entry, data analysis and interpretation of data, drafting the manuscript, payment of the cost of the study: Symaque Dusabeyezu; correction and support: Jean Nepomuscene Renzaho and Nasiru Sani; decision to prepare and submit the manuscript for publication: Symaque Dusabeyezu, Jean Nepomuscene Renzaho and Nasiru Sani; manuscript revision: Symaque Dusabeyezu, Jean Nepomuscene Renzaho and Nasiru Sani.
+All the authors read and approved the final version of this manuscript.

 Acknowledgments Up Down

-I express my gratitude to Jean Nepomuscene Renzaho and Nasiru Sani, for their invaluable assistance and support during the development of this study.
-In addition, I would like to thank the entire staff of Mount Kenya University, particularly the Department of Public Health, for their exceptional support in producing this research.
-In addition, I want to express my gratitude to the Leadership of Kirehe District, each and every one of my coworkers and colleagues for their amazing support, cooperation, and help.
+We would like to thank the entire staff of Mount Kenya University, particularly the Department of Public Health, for their exceptional support in producing this research.
+We also express our gratitude to the Leadership of Kirehe District, coworkers, and colleagues for their amazing support, cooperation, help, and invaluable assistance during the development of this study.

 Tables Up Down